Outlaw King: Plot

 Prince Edward arrives in Scotland, searching for Bruce at Kildrummy Castle, only to find Bruce's wife, daughter, and brother.
-The prince has Nigel hanged, drawn, and quartered, and sends Marjorie and Elizabeth into captivity in England.
+The prince has Nigel hung, drawn, and quartered, and sends Marjorie and Elizabeth into captivity in England.
 Bruce's band presses on to Islay anyway; there, they learn of the fall of Kildrummy Castle.
 Bruce decides to take back the castle through stealth.
 The successful operation inspires him to utilize guerilla warfare against the more powerful English.
 Shortly thereafter, Robert the Bruce is reunited with his only surviving brother, Edward.
 In England, Elizabeth learns that Marjorie has been sent to a nunnery by King Edward.
 After Edward hears Douglas Castle has been re-taken, he goes after Bruce himself.
 Edward offers amnesty to Elizabeth if she renounces her marriage, but she refuses and is put in a hanging cage.

-King Edward I dies shortly after arriving in Scotland, and his son takes over his forces.
+King Edward I dies shortly after arriving in Scotland, and his son Edward II takes over his forces.
 Bruce fights the new king in a pitched battle at Loudoun Hill, despite being outnumbered six to one.
 As Edward II's army is composed almost entirely of cavalry, Robert overcomes his army's size disadvantage in the battle with a spear wall hidden by a ditch.
 Attempting to attack the flanks, horsemen become bogged down in the mud, as anticipated.
 The English knights fall from their horses, many are slain, and the battle becomes an open brawl, where the Scots prevail over the disoriented English soldiers, with James killing the noble to whom King Edward had granted his family's lands.
-Realising the battle is hopeless, de Valence orders a retreat.
+Realizing the battle is hopeless, de Valence orders a retreat.
 However, determined to kill his nemesis, Edward II does not join them.
 Instead, he duels Bruce as the Scots look on.
-Edward is outmatched, and realising he is about to be slain, he vomits in fear and cries for help.
-Bruce prevails, allowing Edward II to leave unarmed.
+Edward is outmatched, and realizing he is about to be slain, he vomits in fear and cries for help.
+Bruce prevails, allowing Edward II to leave unarmed and unharmed.